cnbbooks/lfe-casting-spels/book/part8/3-next.md

 Starting with the second bit first, here are some of the key points we have largely ignored:

-* The differences between writing code in the REPL and creating proper projects complete with the approriate directory structures, modules, etc.
+* The differences between writing code in the REPL and creating proper projects complete with the appropriate directory structures, modules, etc.
 * A discussion of the data types supported by LFE
 * No in-depth discussion of records nor detailed information about the automatically-generated record macros
-*
+* No detailed explanation of higher-order functions
+* Only a passing explanation of macros

 so let's look at what those details are...